Select Dynamic field

 Situated in the high Himalayas, Himachal Pradesh’s Spiti Valley is one of the most remote mountain valleys in the world.
 The predominantly Buddhist inhabitants of the valley close to the Indo-Tibetan border live simple lives, but the backdrop to their simplicity is nothing short of breathtaking.
 Vast expanses of the valley’s cold, mountain desert landscapes will bewilder you.
 Yet, at the same time, the peace and tranquility wherever you travel within the valley will heal the sorrows of your soul and rejuvenate your senses.
 Let’s explore the surreal places found in Spiti Valley.

 In ancient times, Spiti, or ‘The Middle Land,’ was a part of the kingdom of Ladakh, which isn’t surprising when you consider its geography.
-Culturally, the valley shares several things with neighboring Tibet – from religion to customs to cuisine.
-This is the closest to Tibet you can get when you’re in India, literally and figuratively.
+Culturally, the valley shares several things with neighboring Tibet – religion, customs, and cuisine.
+This is the closest to Tibet you can get in India, literally and figuratively.

 This article will attempt to take you through the best destinations in Spiti Valley as well as words can.
 By the end, we hope you can make a travel plan that will allow you to experience the ethereal beauty of the place in person.